temporalio/documentation/docs-src/go/how-to-develop-an-activity-definition-in-go.md

 ---

 In the Temporal Go SDK programming model, an Activity Definition is an exportable function or a `struct` method.
-Below is an example of a basic exportable function.
-Below is an example of an Activity defined as a Struct method.
+Below is an example of both a basic Activity Definition and of an Activity defined as a Struct method.
 An _Activity struct_ can have more than one method, with each method acting as a separate Activity Type.
 Activities written as struct methods can use shared struct variables, such as: